 My career in education began in 2001 and includes:

-- 7 years teaching sixth grade math, science and technology classes in the Los Angeles Unified School District.
+- 7 years teaching middle school math, science and technology classes in South L.A. in the Los Angeles Unified School District.

 - 3 years teaching middle school math and science in New Orleans charter schools.